 Stomach polyps form in response to damage to your stomach lining.
 The most common causes of stomach polyps are:

-Chronic stomach inflammation.
+Long-lasting stomach inflammation.
 Also known as gastritis, this condition can cause the formation of hyperplastic polyps and adenomas.
 Hyperplastic polyps are unlikely to become cancerous, although those larger than about 2/5 inch (1 centimeter) carry a greater risk.

 Regular use of certain stomach medications.
 Fundic gland polyps are common among people who regularly take proton pump inhibitors to reduce stomach acid.
 These polyps are generally small and aren't a cause for concern.

 Factors that increase your chances of developing stomach polyps include:

-Age.
+- Age.
 Stomach polyps are more common among people in midadulthood to late adulthood.

-Bacterial stomach infection.
+- Bacterial stomach infection.
 Helicobacter pylori (H. pylori) bacteria are a common cause of the gastritis that contributes to hyperplastic polyps and adenomas.

-Familial adenomatous polyposis.
+- Familial adenomatous polyposis.
 This rare, inherited syndrome increases the risk of colon cancer and other conditions, including stomach polyps.